AdamVictory/Whatsthatmovie/README.md

 There were some bugs that developed throughout the making of this app.
 Most were to do with the format of the python code.

-The only current issue is the Movie ID part does not work in Google Sheets.